Updated on 11/16/15

 There’s clearly a reason why babies have low levels of vitamin K in their first months of life, and we should be trying to figure out why rather than assuming they are “low” and supplemented babies are “normal.”
 By definition, if everyone “requires” a supplement then it is not normal!
 We could learn so much about how vitamin K works if we studied a population of healthy, exclusively breastfed infants…

 If you do have a particular risk, then I would try some of the following.

 Supplement with vitamin K-rich foods in pregnancy, especially in the final weeks.
 Natto, gouda, Romano cheese, leafy greens, etc. Some herbs, like alfalfa, are also rich in vitamin K. This needs to be done at least every 1 – 3 days consistently to make a difference, for at least a few weeks before birth.

 Improve Gut Flora/Probiotic Supplements

 Try a probiotic supplement to improve your gut flora and so that you are better able to absorb and synthesize vitamin K yourself.
-If you have any issues with digestion (stomach pains, gas, diarrhea, constipation, frequent indigestion), eczema, seasonal allergies, etc. then you can assume that your gut flora isn’t as healthy as it should be, and that probiotic supplements would benefit you.
+If you have any issues with digestion (stomach pains, gas, diarrhea, constipation, frequent indigestion), eczema, seasonal allergies, etc. then you can assume that your gut flora isn’t as healthy as it should be and that probiotic supplements would benefit you.
 This is best done starting early in pregnancy.
-I like this one.